mhoye/syncraati/README.md

-[Syncraati](https://github.com/mhoye/syncraati) is a console font for Linux created as an homage to the angular, stylized text of now-ancient vector-graphics games and various sci-fi interfaces.
+[Syncraati](https://github.com/mhoye/syncraati) is a console font for Linux created as an homage to the angular, stylized text of now-ancient vector-graphics games and a particular flavor of classic sci-fi interfaces.

 While incremental improvements are always welcome.
 The author is well aware of the uneven letter heights and other inconsistencies; before